ptkis/smtp-relay/README.md

-# kubernetes-postfix-relay-host
+# tx-smtp-relay

-A SMTP relay host for transactional based emails from within a k8 cluster.
+This image provides an SMTP relay host for emails from within a Kubernetes cluster.

-## Overview
-This repository contains Kubernetes config files and a docker image to easily set up a SMTP relay for services such as SendGrid.
+Configure this container to use an upstream authenticated SMTP relay, and provide an open relay service to your cluster.
+This means you don't have to configure all of your containerised services with email auth secrets.

-## Background
+## Config

-We needed a simple docker image that can be configured with env vars.
-Also, the functionality is easily overridded by providing an alternate init script.
+This image supports the following enironment variables:

+* `TX_SMTP_RELAY_HOST`
+* `TX_SMTP_RELAY_MYHOSTNAME`
+* `TX_SMTP_RELAY_USERNAME`
+* `TX_SMTP_RELAY_PASSWORD`

 # Quickstart
 Run on docker